vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_gen_dat_and_wb.md

 - Attach a geometry, or a dummy geometry, to the system and open the Aqwa editor.
   - Can we suppress existing geometry and only keep other geometry?
-  - Spacecliam geometry did not import properly.
+  - Spaceclaim geometry did not import properly.
 Explore if we can use nuetral CAD format files?

 - Perform analysis.

 Reference: